-4. Pay More Than The Minimum Monthly Amount
+4. Paying More Than The Minimum Monthly Amount

-Most student loans allow you to pay more than the minimum monthly payment, and doing so can be a great strategy if your goal is to pay back your loan faster than the stated term.
+Most student loan servicers allow you to pay more than the minimum monthly payment, and doing so can be a great strategy if your goal is to pay back your loan faster than the stated term.
 In addition to a faster payoff, you can save on interest over the life of the loan by paying it off sooner.
-Even small amounts make a difference.
-One drawback is that some providers have prepayment penalties.
-When you contact you student loan service provider, be sure to ask if they charge such fees.
+Even small amounts can make a difference.

 Increasing your monthly payment isn’t the only way to put a dent in your loans; at any point, you are allowed to make a lump sum payment towards the principal of your loan.
 This is a great way to speed up the student loan repayment process without having to commit to paying more each and every month.

-If you are planning to utilize the Public Student Loan Forgiveness program for your federal loans, you will need to select one of the income-dependent repayment programs.
+If you are planning to utilize the Public Student Loan Forgiveness (PSLF) program for your federal student loans, you will need to select one of the income-driven repayment programs.

-Though refinancing might not be the right option for everyone, it’s a strategy that every student loan holder should, in the very least, research and consider.
-Also, understand that while refinancing can consolidate multiple student loans, both federal and private in many cases, federal loan consolidation is a different process.
-With federal loan consolidation, the government bundles your loans together into one, using a weighted average of the interest rates, rounded up to the nearest eighth of a percent.
+Also, understand that while refinancing can consolidate multiple student loans, both federal and private in many cases, federal loan consolidation is a totally different process.
+With federal student loan consolidation, the government bundles your loans together into one, using a weighted average of the interest rates, rounded up to the nearest eighth of a percent.

-If you are able to refinance to a lower rate, you will want to ask yourself whether the purpose is to lower your monthly payment but keep the same term, freeing up some money in your monthly budget, or to keep your monthly payment the same (or higher), and shortening your term so that you can pay off your student debt faster.
+If you’re considering refinancing with a private lender, however, you may want to ask yourself whether the purpose is to lower your monthly payment but keep the same term, freeing up some money in your monthly budget, or to increase your monthly payment at a lower interest rate, by shortening your term, so that you can pay off your student loans faster.

-Exploring refinancing with a private lender usually doesn’t take a lot of time and it doesn’t cost you anything.
-You can get rate quotes from SoFi in just a few minutes, and even talk to a representative who will walk you through the process.
+Exploring refinancing with a private lender usually doesn’t take a lot of time and it usually doesn’t cost you anything.
+For example, you can get rate quotes from SoFi in just a few minutes, and even talk to a representative who can walk you through the process.

-8. Know Your Worth And Ask For A Raise
+8. Knowing Your Worth And Asking For A Raise

 With all raises, you can use the extra income towards your financial goals.
-This could mean increasing the monthly amount you pay towards your loans, making the occasional lump sum payment towards the loan with the extra windfall, and/or saving and investing money for your other long-term financial goals.
+This could mean increasing the monthly amount you pay towards your student loans, or making the occasional lump sum payment with the extra windfall, and/or saving money for other long-term financial goals.

 Although not yet as widespread as retirement or healthcare benefits, more employers are offering student loan repayment help as a benefit to attract and retain employees.

-If you’re looking for a new job, include student loan repayment help in your search.
-While it shouldn’t be your only consideration, it’s great to have an idea of what you’re looking for in an employer.
+If you’re looking for a new job, you could include student loan repayment help in your search.
+While it obviously shouldn’t be your only consideration, it’s great to have an idea of what you’re looking for in an employer.